npm Backend

 This relies on having npm installed for resolving package versions.
 With the default npm.package_manager = "auto" setting, mise uses aube for installing npm packages when it is installed, similar to how the pipx backend uses uv when available.
 If you use aube, pnpm, or bun as the package manager, that package manager must also be installed.

-When minimum_release_age is set, the npm backend forwards that cutoff to transitive dependency resolution during install.
+The npm backend forwards minimum_release_age to transitive dependency resolution during install.
 This relies on the configured package manager supporting its native release-age flag:

 aubeusing itsminimumReleaseAgesettingpnpm >= 10.16.0using--config.minimumReleaseAge=<minutes>bun >= 1.3.0using--minimum-release-age <seconds>npm >= 11.10.0using--min-release-age=<days>;npm 6.9.0–11.9.xusing--before <timestamp>(sub-dayminimum_release_agewindows also use--beforesince--min-release-ageis day-granular)